uxlfoundation/oneapi-construction-kit/doc/source/cl/test/unitcl.rst

 IR execution tests --- ``SpirExecution``, ``SpirvExecution``, ``OfflineSpirExecution``, and ``OfflineSpirvExecution`` --- use SPIR and SPIR-V kernels.
-The IR kernels do not change often, so they are committed to the ComputeAorta repository.
+The IR kernels do not change often, so they are committed to the oneAPI Construction Kit repository.
 To ensure consistency, the IR kernels are always generated with exactly the same tools.

 The `regenerate-spir and regenerate-spirv targets`_ are used to rebuild IR kernels.
 It is also possible to build individual IR kernels `manually <Manually